 Much more remains to be learned about how the brain’s complicated neural networks operate to sustain the broad range of functions encompassed in “attention.”
 Yet it is clear that impairments of executive functions, those brain processes that organize and activate what we generally think of as attention, are not the result of insufficient willpower.
 Neural-chemical impairments of the brain’s executive functions cause some individuals who are good at paying attention to specific activities that interest them to have chronic impairment in focusing for many other tasks, despite their wish and intention to do otherwise.

 This article is from Attention Deficit Disorder: The Unfocused Mind in Children and Adults by Thomas E. Brown, Ph.D., and published by Yale University Press.
 Reproduced by permission.
 He is a member of ADDitude’s ADHD Medical Review Panel.

 The Truth About ADHD: It’s Not Black and White

-ADHD is black and white, where one either does or does not have the characteristics, where there is no “almost” or “a little bit.”
+ADHD is not black and white, where one either does or does not have the characteristics, where there is no “almost” or “a little bit.”
 ADHD is more like a mood disorder, which occurs along a continuum of severity.
 Everyone occasionally has symptoms of a low mood.
 But it is only when symptoms of a mood disorder significantly interfere with an individual’s activities over a longer time that he is eligible for such a diagnosis.